= Members Only

 - Individuals must obey all applicable laws and regulations of the relevant government authorities.

 ACT reserves the right to take any action deemed necessary and appropriate, including immediate removal from the meeting or event without warning or refund, in response to any incident of unacceptable behavior, and ACT reserves the right to prohibit attendance at any future meeting or event, virtually or in person.
-Consequences of misconduct may include termination of ACT membership or positions on ACT boards or committees, pursuant to ACT Bylaws.
+Consequences of misconduct may result in further action, per ACT Code of Ethics and pursuant to the process detailed in ACT Bylaws.